eProsima/Micro-CDR/QUALITY.md

 # Quality Declaration

-**eProsima Micro CDR** is a C99 library that provides a serialization mechanism: the [standard CDR](https://www.omg.org/cgi-bin/doc?formal/02-06-51) serialization mechanism.
+**eProsima Micro CDR** is a C99 library that functions as a serialization tool, according to the [standard CDR](https://www.omg.org/cgi-bin/doc?formal/02-06-51) serialization mechanism.

 **eProsima Micro CDR** claims to be in the **Quality Level 1** category.